Timothy (Seleucid commander)

-Timothy (Τιμόθεος Timótheos) was an Ammonite general of the mid 2nd century BCE of the Seleucid Empire.
-He fought during the Maccabee campaigns of 163 BC against the Jews of Ammon and Gilead, and eventually the Maccabee rebel army themselves.
-He was eventually defeated by Judas Maccabeus at Dathema in Gilead.
+Timothy (Τιμόθεος Timótheos) was a military commander of the Seleucid Empire, active during the mid 2nd century BCE and probabaly a governor in the land of Ammon and Gilead.
+He fought during the Maccabee campaigns of 163 BC against the local Jews, and eventually the Maccabee rebel army themselves.
+He was eventually defeated by Judas Maccabeus (Judah Maccabee) at Dathema in Gilead.

+Primary sources

 No Greek records of Timothy remain, so all that is known of him are hostile accounts from the Jewish books of 1 Maccabees and 2 Maccabees.
-He appears briefly in Josephus's Antiquities of the Jews, but Josephus does not add any details on him not already in 1 Maccabees.
+He appears briefly in Josephus's book Jewish Antiquities, but the work does not add any details on him not already in 1 Maccabees.
 According to these sources, Timothy hired mercenaries, both Arabs and Asian horsemen, and used those forces in a local struggle with the Jews of Ammon and Gilead.
 Judas Maccabeus's intervention drove him off and saved the besieged Jews, and according to 2 Maccabees, Timothy died, although the timing of when and how is somewhat unclear due to 2 Maccabees seemingly describing the events out-of-order.
+As an additional complication, a Seleucid commander named Timothy is described in 2 Maccabees 8, 2 Maccabees 10 (which describes Timothy's death), and 2 Maccabees 12, but it is disputed whether it is the same Timothy being referred to, or else separate people named Timothy, which would allow the account in Chapter 12 to come chronologically after the death of Timothy in Chapter 10.